darin2302/darin2302/README.md

-I like .NET, i like Typescript
+I like .NET, TypeScript and Go

 <br />